PierreIsCoding/sdiy/CEM3340_VCO/README.md

 * I designed "board converters" that enables you to stack multiple etched single layer boards.
 In the images below they look like little perfboards.
 See also my general [Builnotes](https://github.com/PierreIsCoding/sdiy/tree/main/buildnotes).
 * Please look at the front_panel pdf for measurements of the front panel.
 I didn't use the same exact dimensions as Kassutronics.
 * I personally didn't use multi-trimpots for RV10 and RV7.
 If you match the transistors well for the triangle to sine converter cheaper trimpots will be good enough.
+* I used a Polystyrene capacitor for C8.

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/CEM3340_VCO/images/20210808_181119.jpg" width="300" />
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/CEM3340_VCO/images/20210808_181134.jpg" width="300" />